brunopk/crypto-app-script/README.md

 1. Configure constants.
 2. Clone repository with `git clone`.
-3. Modify the code as needed
+3. Modify the code as needed.
+4. Set the corresponding `scriptId` on *.clasp.json*.
-4. Login with Clasp: `clasp login`
+5. Login with Clasp: `clasp login`.
-5. Push with Clasp: `clasp push`
+6. Push with Clasp: `clasp push`.
-6. Configure the activator to run the script when forms are completed
+7. Configure the activator to run the script when forms are completed.
-7. Complete the form.
+8. Complete the form.
-8. See results on Google Spread Sheets
+9. See results on Google Spread Sheets.

 This is just for testing or personal use.
 For more advanced usage, read [this](https://github.com/brunopk/crypto-app-script/blob/main/doc/deployments.md) documentation.
 Configuration of activators to fire Google Scripts can be done as explained [here](https://user-images.githubusercontent.com/6526093/186764687-1fdcf48b-7691-4872-8a0a-4b557e8c95c9.png).

 ## Configuring constants